 A student must be assessed under the IDEA in all areas of suspected disability.
-A student between the ages of 3 through 5 can be considered for any disability category.
-However, if the student between the ages of 3 to five is evaluated as having an intellectual disability, an emotional disturbance, a specific learning disability, or autism, the student may be eligible for special education services based on the noncategorical early childhood ("NCEC") disability category.
+A student between the ages of 3 through 5 can may qualify for special education services based on the noncategorical early childhood ("NCEC") disability category until the beginning of the 2025-2026 school year if the student is evaluated as having an intellectual disability, an emotional disability, a specific learning disability, or autism.

 To determine eligibility under NCEC, the District or Campus Assessment Personnel will comply with the general evaluation procedures.
 See [EVALUATION PROCEDURES].
-However, the group of qualified professionals that determines the student's eligibility for NCEC must include the applicable members for intellectual disability, emotional disturbance, specific learning disability, or autism.
-See [INTELLECTUAL DISABILITY] and [EMOTIONAL DISTURBANCE] and [SPECIFIC LEARNING DISABILITY, and AUTISM].
+However, the group of qualified professionals that determines the student's eligibility for NCEC must include the applicable members for intellectual disability, emotional disability, specific learning disability, or autism.
+See [INTELLECTUAL DISABILITY] and [EMOTIONAL DISABILITY] and [SPECIFIC LEARNING DISABILITY, and AUTISM].
 In addition, students who are eligible based on the NCEC category must be reevaluated prior to their sixth birthday to determine continued eligibility for special education services.